-The Asian model may inform how US services can expand globally and how providers in Europe, Latin America, and Africa can grow their own offerings.14 As SVOD matures in multiple markets, we predict that their growth will be increasingly based on ad-supported models, and that the metric for SVOD success will be less about subscriber count and more about overall revenue from all services and sources.
-This may favor media companies that offer more than just streaming video.
+The Asian model may inform how US services can expand globally and how providers in Europe, Latin America and Africa can grow their own offerings.14 As SVOD matures in multiple markets, we predict that their growth will be increasingly based on ad-supported models and that the metric for SVOD success will be less about subscriber count and more about overall revenue from all services and sources.
+This may favour media companies that offer more than just streaming video.

 Offer more pricing tiers.
-Providers could add more pricing tiers for different subscriber segments, customized to each market.
-They could attract viewers through multiple ad-supported and ad-subsidized tiers, then target premium subscribers with VIP tiers and access to exclusive content such as first-run movie premieres and premium sporting events.
-Providers could also offer reward programs to free ad-supported subscribers as a pathway to access premium content and exclusives.
+Providers could add more pricing tiers for different subscriber segments, customised to each market.
+They could attract viewers through multiple ad-supported and ad-subsidised tiers, then target premium subscribers with VIP tiers and access to exclusive content such as first-run movie premieres and premium sporting events.
+Providers could also offer reward programmes to free ad-supported subscribers as a pathway to access premium content and exclusives.